Your ultimate guide on how to apply for AUBG: The Courses. Learn everything you need to know about it.

 General Education Courses

-The aim of these courses is to give students general knowledge on certain topics and expand their views of the world.
-During your study at AUBG, you will have to select 12 courses in 7 different areas (Aesthetic Expression, Historical Analysis, Literary Analysis, Moral and Philosophical Reasoning, Quantitative Reasoning, Scientific Investigation, Social and Cultural Analysis).
-If you are still not sure what you want to major in, Gen. Ed. courses can help you make that decision.
+The goal of these courses is to give you general knowledge on certain topics, expand your views of the world and complement your knowledge for the major.
+During your study at AUBG, you will have to select 12 courses in 7 different areas:

 Courses for Your Major/Minor